Ikosa Framework Tuning

 The Developer Me

 I had been working in a variety of business fields since graduating Penn State; sometimes as a consultant and sometimes as a full-time employee.
 I have worked in map automation (back in the early 90s), econometric modeling software, insurance imaging, insurance management, financial portfolio management, various management consultant practices making tools and products to support organizational analysis and planning, pharmaceuticals, pharmacy management, learning management and warehouse management.
-Basically anything with large systems moving large data for large numbers of things (mostly transactional processing, but also reports and management control); often with users as operators, managers or customers.
+I basically worked on anything with large systems moving large data for large numbers of things (mostly transactional processing, but also reports and management control); often with users as operators, managers or customers.

 I imagined the Open Gaming License Systems Reference Document (OGL SRD) as requirement documentation and set to work at first automating character management, and ultimately adventure setting, action and turn tracking.
 The idea was to have a software system that could help “run” the record-keeping of a gaming group, all the way down to the tactical action and turn-tracking level, complete with effects and modifiers.